tedddant/CMM3-Group-22/README.md

 # Drone optimisation project
-simulates a drone hovering to find optimum propeller diameter and motor speed to maximise flight time.
+The project aims to simulate and optimise the constraints for a hovering drone.
+Through numerical methods we try to find which propellers to use and their optimal rotation speed to maximise efficiency.
+We also optimise the battery capacity to allow for the greatest hover time while maintaining realistic safety constraints.

 ## Setup
 `conda env create -f environment.yml`